Pipedrive alternatives: 7 CRMs to consider for high-powered sales teams

 • Sales and marketing management tools

-Watch out for: Don’t be fooled by the free version—it’s barely more functional than an excel workbook.
-If you want to use all of HubSpot’s features, it’s going to cost a small fortune.
+Watch out for: Don’t be fooled by the free version—it’s barely more functional than an Excel workbook.
+If you want to use all of HubSpot’s features, it will cost a small fortune.
 Furthermore, those who aren’t HTML pros will need HubSpot to design their marketing pages for them.

 Notable features: